mateusdp/LPJ-GUESS-NTD/benchmarks/readme.txt

 /scratch/sally/benchmarks.
 The produced output files from for instance the global benchmark will be under /scratch/sally/benchmarks/global.

-For each benchmark two PBS jobs are submitted, one for the actual model, and one for post processing of the output.
-You can use PBS tools like qstat to see when your jobs are finished, or you can have a look in the file progress.txt in this directory.
+For each benchmark three batch jobs are submitted, one for the actual model, one for appending out files, and one for post processing of the output.
+You can use HPC cluster tools like qstat or squeue to see when your jobs are finished, or you can have a look in the file progress.txt in this directory.

 The script allows you to specify exactly which benchmarks to run, and has an option for running without PBS.
 For more information, run the script